Evina88/uqwxd-react_labs/README.md

-Working on todo_list, per the instructions of IBM coursera lesson about Develeoping Front-End Apps with React.
+Working on todo_list, per the instructions of IBM coursera lesson about Developing Front-End Apps with React.

 Exercise 1: Create and Implement code to add task.